MENU

 Yes, we do accept applications from artists wishing to work at KHN in collaboration with another artist(s).

-Each applicant must complete a separate application but should note in their statement of intent that they are applying as a collaborative team (DO NOT WRITE THE NAME OF COLLABORATING ARTIST IN YOUR STATEMENT).
+Each applicant must complete a separate application but should note in their statement of intent that they are applying as a collaborative team (per the BLIND JURY process, DO NOT WRITE THE NAME OF COLLABORATING ARTIST IN YOUR STATEMENT).
 Each artist should submit work samples that represent their own personal work as well as samples of previous collaboration with the proposed collaborator(s).
 It is possible that one person of a collaboration may be admitted to the program without the other.

 Residencies range from 2-8 weeks in length.
-We make our best attempt to accommodate awardees’ first choice in residency length; however, we are not always able to do so due to limited space within each session.
+We make our best attempt to accommodate awardees’ first choice in residency length; however, we are not always able to do so.

-Residents are welcome to invite visitors but they cannot be accommodated for overnight stays; no exceptions will be made.
-We are happy to recommend an area hotel or B&B.
+Residents are welcome to invite visitors, but KHN cannot accommodate overnight guests; no exceptions will be made.
+We are happy to recommend an area hotel or B&B such as Whispering Pines

 Yes, we welcome and encourage applications and residents from across the globe.
-If selected, you are responsible for your own travel arrangements and expenses.
+If selected, you are responsible for your own travel arrangements and expenses (except for KHN's described taxi service to and from the Lincoln or Omaha Airports) .
 All applications must be submitted in English and conversational English language skills are required.

 Discipline-specific guideline files are located at the bottom of our How to Apply page.